lijovijayan/social_media_app/README.md

  2) extract the cloned .zip file
  3) change active directory to extracted folder using terminal/CMD
  4) install node packages (npm install)
- 5) done, you can now run your project by react-native CLI
+ 5) done, you can now run your project with react-native CLI